Cafeteria: Food service management companies

-As cafeterias require few employees, they are often found within a larger institution, catering to the employees or clientele of that institution.
-Schools, residence halls, department stores, hospitals, amusement parks, military bases, prisons, factories, and office buildings often have cafeterias.
+Because cafeterias require few employees, they are often found within larger institutions, catering to the employees or clientele of those institutions.
+Schools, residence halls, hospitals, military bases, prisons, factories, and office buildings often have cafeterias.

-Although some of such institutions self-operate their cafeterias, many outsource their cafeterias to a food service management company or lease space to independent businesses to operate food service facilities.
+Although some institutions operate their cafeterias in-house, many outsource them to a food service management company or lease space to independent businesses to operate food service facilities.
 The three largest food service management companies servicing institutions are Aramark, Compass Group, and Sodexo.

 History

 Perhaps the first self-service restaurant (not necessarily a cafeteria) in the U.S. was the Exchange Buffet in New York City, which opened September 4, 1885, and catered to an exclusively male clientele.
-Food was purchased at a counter and patrons ate standing up.
+Food was purchased at a counter, and patrons ate standing up.
 This represents the predecessor of two formats: the cafeteria, described below, and the automat.